 São Paulo at a Glance

 Moving to São Paulo remains immensely popular among those seeking new adventures and opportunities abroad.
-Brazil’s economic growth engine and most international city attracts numerous expats and international students every year.
-Those who have dared to make the move agree that you either love or hate São Paulo.
+Brazil’s economic growth engine and most international city attracts plenty of expats and international students every year.
+Those who have dared to make the move agree that you either love your decision to move to São Paulo, or hate it.
 Many foreigners adore the Brazilian lifestyle, laidback attitude, and cultural diversity.
 However, the long daily commute, the air pollution, as well as the lack of free space in the city, and worries about safety issues can put a damper on expat life in São Paulo.

 Visa Requirements for São Paulo